White frangipani closeup.

 Step 1: Take a Cutting

 Before taking a cutting, ensure the mother plant is healthy and free of any diseases.
 Frangipanis barely get any diseases so you will probably be good to go with any cutting you find or take.
-One thing to consider is the size.
-You can succeed with massive branches or with smaller cuttings.

-When taking a frangipani cutting, it’s best to make the cut below a node, which is the point where a leaf or branch joins the stem, as this is where new roots are most likely to form, increasing the chances of successful propagation.
-Cutting at a 40 degree angle will help reduce the chance of water seeping into the wound and causing rot.
+When taking a frangipani cutting, make the cut just below a node—the point where a leaf or branch joins the stem.
+This is where new roots are most likely to form, increasing your chances of success.

 Frangipanis naturally shed their leaves, so don’t worry if your cutting ends up looking like a stick.
 As long as new buds appear at the top of your cutting after a few weeks, you are on the path to success.